PingOne Advanced Identity Cloud

 Introduction to self-service promotions

-Identity Cloud lets you run self-service promotions to move static configuration between a sequential pair of tenant environments; either from the development environment to the staging environment (staging promotion), or from the staging environment to the production environment (production promotion).
+PingOne Advanced Identity Cloud lets you run self-service promotions to move static configuration between a sequential pair of tenant environments, either from the development environment to the staging environment (staging promotion), or from the staging environment to the production environment (production promotion).

 Non-sequential promotions (between the development environment and the production environment) are not supported.

-You can run promotions using the following options:
+You can run a promotion or a rollback using the following options:

-The following video summarizes the concepts of the Identity Cloud configuration model:
+The following video summarizes the concepts of the Advanced Identity Cloud configuration model:

 Lower and upper environments